Rahima-Akter/taskOracle/taskManage-client/README.md

 ```bash
 npm run dev
 ```
-- The application should now be running on http://localhost:3000.
+- The application should now be running on http://localhost:5173.(or whichever port you have configured).

 ### 🌐 Pages and Routing
 - The frontend consists of multiple pages and uses React Router for navigation: